Left:

 This auto plant complex covers 40 acres.
 Beautiful Packards were built here, from 1903 through 1956.
 The exception was during WWII, when they made fighter plane engines.
 In the mid-fifties, Studebakers were made here as well.
 Yes, I have a strong interest in history and machines.
 If it has an engine and moves, I like it.

 This is a '59 Corvette.
-I spotted it for sale on County 46 near Hastings, during a student lesson.
-I had to go back and take a look and fortunately, the owner let me get in and dream a bit.
-He's asking $70k, as of 7/23/23.
+I spotted it for sale on County 46 near Hastings, in 2023.
+Fortunately, the owner let me get in and dream a bit.
 It's a "survivor", as they say in the classic car circles.
 Well preserved, with a nice coat of enamel that has aged well.
-All original Chevrolet parts, convertible with power top, 283 cubic inch V8 with dual exhaust, electric windows, and 3-speed manual transmission.
+All original Chevrolet parts.
+Has the 283 cubic inch V8 with dual exhaust, electric windows, and 3-speed manual transmission.

 Instruction Philosophy